 - 5.1 Keeping Children Safe in Education (KCSIE) remained in force throughout the response to coronavirus (COVID-19).
-Guidance within Keeping Children Safe in Education should continue to support the response to a pandemic if needed. - 5.2 The school's Designated Safeguarding Lead (DSL) with overall designated responsibility for safeguarding is Sam Gosden at Dolphin School Trust.
-Rachael Colman is the DSL for Noah's Ark West Side as this is located on a different site.
-We have a deputy designated safeguarding lead (s), Jeff Schmidt, Adam Woodcraft, to ensure there is always appropriate cover for this role.
-The responsibilities of all Designated Safeguarding Lead are described in detail on Appendix A of this policy (Pages 3-6).
+Guidance within Keeping Children Safe in Education should continue to support the response to a pandemic if needed. - 5.2 The school's Designated Safeguarding Lead (DSL) with overall designated responsibility for safeguarding is Adam Woodcraft at Dolphin School Trust.
+Rachael Strachan is the DSL for Noah's Ark West Side as this is located on a different site.
+We have deputy designated safeguarding leads, Lucy Price, Jeff Schmidt and Victoria Githae to ensure there is always appropriate cover for this role.
+The responsibilities of all Designated Safeguarding Lead are described in detail on Appendix A of this policy (Pages 3-7).

 The Designated Safeguarding Lead will be on our school's leadership team and their role of Designated Safeguarding Lead (and the deputy) will be explicit in their job description.
 This person should have the appropriate authority and be given the time, funding, training, resources, and support to provide advice and support to other staff on child welfare and Safeguarding matters, to take part in strategy discussions and inter-agency meetings - and/or to support other staff to do so - and to contribute to the assessment of children.
 The designated safeguarding lead (and any deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns.
-(KCSIE, 2023 para 103-106 & Annex C).
+(KCSIE, 2024 para 102-105 & Annex C).